Manage RxJS Subscriptions in Angular

 • Is a disposable resource, usually the execution of an Observable (allowing value to be streamed out of observable)

-• Has one important method, unsubscribe(), which disposes of the resource held by the Subscription
+• There is one important method, unsubscribe(), which disposes of the resource held by the Subscription

 Sample use case